Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 35. Kilauea Iki Crater Hike

 The hike is a 3-mile loop with a 700 feet elevation gain.
-I recommend doing the hike counterclockwise, starting from the right side of the parking lot.
+I recommend doing the hike counterclockwise, starting from the right side of the parking lot, which is what we did.

 36. Pololu Valley hike